vsshah25/Position-Me-Baby/report.md

 ## Abstract

-We present here the detailed design for a WIFI based positioning system called the Local Positioning System (LPS).
-This system is designed to work indoors, where the microwave radio signals of the Global Positioning System (GPS) cannot be received.Potential applications for this system range from asset tracking, security, and human-computer interface, to robot navigation and the management of services as diverse as medical care and postal delivery.
-I first present the issues surrounding its conceptual design and then describe in detail the component level implementation of the prototype LPS system, which we have designed and built but not yet tested as a whole.
+Presented here is the detailed design for a WIFI based positioning system called the Local Positioning System (LPS).
+This system is designed to work indoors, where the microwave radio signals of the Global Positioning System (GPS) cannot be received.
+Potential applications for this system range from asset tracking, security, and human-computer interface, to robot navigation and the management of services as diverse as medical care and postal delivery.First the issues surrounding its conceptual design are presented and then the component level implementation of the prototype LPS system is detailed, which we have designed and built but not yet tested as a whole.

-Our problem statement which precisely describes the problem which we are aiming to tackle goes as follows:
+Problem statement aimed to tackle is:
 **To design a system which is able to return the coordinates of an object in a given map (size ~100 m*100 m) with accuracy in cms.
 The solution must be inexpensive and easy to calibrate.**

-## 1.Introduction
 </br>

-### 1.1 Motivation
+##Motivation

 The location of people and objects relative to their environment is a crucial piece of information for asset tracking, security, and human-computer interface (HCI) applications.
 These applications may be as simple as tracking the location of a valuable shipping carton or detecting the theft of a laptop computer, or as complex as helping someone to find his or her way around an unfamiliar building.
 Other applications include the optimization of services such as medical care or postal delivery.
 Current technologies, such as GPS or differential GPS, can help to solve this problem as long as the people or objects to be tracked are outdoors, where the signals from the 24 orbiting GPS satellites may be received, but there is a latent demand for a similar system that works indoors, where the physics of radio propagation rules out the reception of GPS’s weak microwave signals.
-We had once worked on a traffic management system for which the position of the vehicles was an important input for the system to make a decision.
-It was here where we found out lack of an efficient and an accurate indoor positioning system.
+We once worked on a traffic management system for which the position of the vehicles was an important input for the system to make a decision.
+It was here where we found out the lack of an efficient and an accurate indoor positioning system.

-### 1.2 GPS Technology

-GPS depends on the use of orbiting space-based atomic clocks, spread spectrum microwave radios, high speed digital signal processing (DSP), and sophisticated mathematics including algorithms that compensate for general relativity.
-The initial design and deployment of GPS for military use by the Department of
-Defense in the 1980s has led to the availability of inexpensive commercial GPS receivers in the 1990s.
-In 1998, a consumer GPS receiver fits in the palm of a hand and costs its manufacturer less than fifty dollars to make.
-This receiver is capable of reporting the user’s position to within 50m RMS accuracy at any point on the Earth’s surface.
-However, GPS suffers from a fundamental limitation: it cannot be used indoors.
-The microwave signal from the GPS satellites is extremely weak by the time it arrives at the Earth’s surface, and the presence of the leaves of a tree or the roof of a building in the GPS signal path reduce the signal strength to imperceptible levels.
-Even the use of sophisticated cryogenically cooled receiver electronics cannot recover GPS signals when deep inside a typical reinforced concrete building; the imperceptibly weak GPS signals are overwhelmed by interference from other electronic equipment or more fundamentally by the blackbody radiation of the building itself.
-The problem is roughly equivalent to trying to see and decode morse code sent by the beam of a flashlight on Earth-- from the surface of Mars.

 ## Approach
 The underlying technology used is analyzing wireless connection which follows IEEE 802.11 protocol also called WIFI.
-The fundamental principle is to estimate the distance between 2 nodes of the wifi network by analysing the signal characteristics of the wireless connection.
+The fundamental principle is to estimate the distance between 2 nodes of the wifi network by analyzing the signal characteristics of the wireless connection.
 There are many signal properties which can be analyzed to estimate the distance between two nodes but as now we are focussing on RSSI(received signal strength indicator) and path loss exponent.
 In telecommunications, *RSSI* (Received Signal Strength Indicator) is a measurement of the power present in a received radio signal.
 And *path loss* (or path attenuation) is the attenuation in power density of an electromagnetic wave as it propagates through space.
 There exists an analytical formula relating distance with these signal parameters.
 But the actual measured distance deviates from the calculated value due to the constantly changing environmental characteristics which unfortunately can't be modeled in an analytical expression as an independent variable.
 In a situation where an explicit function is not known but the variables (parameters) which should be in the function are known, machine learning comes to help.
-For the learning fo model a dataset of the values of the parameters and the value of distance(target variable) needs to be created.
+For the learning fo model, a dataset of the values of the parameters and the value of distance(target variable) needs to be created.
 Having trained the model, distance from one fixed position is known.
-This is repeated for 3 different positions and finally the exact coordinates of the object are calculated using trilateration.
+This is repeated for 3 different positions and finally, the exact coordinates of the object are calculated using trilateration.

 ### WIFI

 Wi-Fi or Wireless Fidelity is a technology for wireless local area networking with devices based on the IEEE 802.11 standards.
 Wi-Fi most commonly uses the 2.4 gigahertz (12 cm) UHF and 5 gigahertz (6 cm) SHF ISM radio bands.
 IEEE 802.11 is a set of media access control (MAC) and physical layer (PHY) specifications for implementing wireless local area network (WLAN) computer communication in the 900 MHz and 2.4, 3.6, 5, and 60 GHz frequency bands.
 They are created and maintained by the Institute of Electrical and Electronics Engineers (IEEE) LAN/MAN Standards Committee (IEEE 802).
 The router becomes an informal access point for the Internet, creating an invisible "cloud" of wireless connectivity all around it which is known as a hotspot.
-Any device under the scope of hotspot can connect to it and form a LAN.
-So basically, WIFI is wireless form of LAN.
-More technically, WIFI is known as IEEE 802.11.
+Any device under the scope of the hotspot can connect to it and form a LAN.

 The wifi receivers are just decoders and encoders which are capable of encoding and decoding data from electromagnetic( radio) to electrical signals(digital).
 The frequency used for LPS is 2.4gHz.